rei/rei-cedar-docs/docs/patterns/alerts/README.md

 ## Overview

-Alert notifications provide brief, critical responses to changes in a pages data or user state.
+Alerts provide brief, critical responses to changes in a pages data or user state.
 Their job is to keep users informed of important system or time-sensitive changes. like other notifications, they are not provided as part of a pages content.

+## Alert Notifications

-## Persistent Alert Notifications
+Persistent Alert Notifications provide brief, critical responses to changes in a pages data or user state.

-Persistent Alert Notifications are messages, displayed inline, normally in close relation to the elements needing users attention.
+These messages, displayed inline, normally in close relation to the elements needing users attention.
+Their job is to keep users informed of important system or time-sensitive changes.
+As with other notifications, alert notifications are not provided as part of a pages content.
 Because of their assertive nature, alert notifications should be used sparingly, reserved for situations where the user's immediate attention is required.
 Dynamic notifications that are less urgent should use one of the appropriate [status notification](/patterns/status-notifications/) types instead.